 The Leo S. Rowe Pan American Fund grants interest-free educational loans to students, from Latin American and Caribbean OAS member countries, to help them finance their higher education studies in the United States.

 Prodigy Finance offers loans without a co-signer to students studying at a select number of US MBA programs.
-Rice University's MBA is an approved program.
+Rice University's Full-Time MBA is an approved program.

 US Loan Organizations

 US banks require international students to have a US Citizen or Permanent Resident (green card holder) co-signer when applying.
 The Student Financial Services Private Loans page contains an historical lender list that may assist your search.
 If interested, please navigate to that page and select the ELMSelect link at the bottom.
 Please note that you are not limited to this list and may apply with any lending institution of your choice.
-Due to the loan processing timeline, we recommend you begin the application process no earlier than May 15 for the coming academic year.
-Processing begins around June 1.

 Frequently Asked Questions